Eztero/Waira-monitor/README.md

 * You show the basic statistics of your node in operation, for example, the KES and thus do not forget to renew your keys.

-> I have pending in the next version to add the option to visualize the peers and the network connections

 ## Compilation